Performance Tuning Guide

 at https://github.com/alpa-projects/alpa/blob/main/tests/runtime/test_debug_info.py.

-The key interfaces include functions dump_debug_info
+The key interfaces include functions dump_debug_info, get_last_dp_result and

-environment variable ALPA_DEBUG_PRINT_AS_STRATEGY
+environment variable ALPA_DEBUG_PRINT_AS_STRATEGY.

 Note that Alpa does not provide nice visualization tools currently, so understanding